 Whether you are an individual, couple, family or therapist who needs support, I am here to help you process and make sense of being Jewish in today’s world.
 Together, we can figure out the best steps forward while staying grounded in our values.

-I am co-chair of the advocacy council for the Jewish Therapist Collective, and a member of the Jewish Special interest group of the National Association of Social Workers Association, The Association of Jewish Psychologists and the American Jewish Medical Association.
+In addition to my work as a therapist I am also an advocate for Jewish clients and therapists.
+I am a co-founder of the Jewish Social Work Consortium, the Association of Jewish Psychologists and the American Jewish Medical Association.

 I value and affirm neurodiversity, gender, sexual, class, body neutrality, disability, race, ethno-religion, religion and spiritual identity.